peerhold/pastebridge/README.md

 * **Full Access:** A paired device is not read-only.
 It can send to and clear both lanes, exactly as the host can.
 * **Encryption:** The certificate is self-signed, so your browser warns you once.
 It defeats passive listening on the network, but not someone already positioned between your two devices.
 * **What You Paste:** Terminal output can contain tokens, connection strings, hostnames, paths, and environment variables.
 Nothing is redacted, so look before you send.
+* **Anything Local Can Write:** The console listener treats any loopback caller as the host, with no PIN.
+That's what makes piping work, and it means any process running on that machine can add entries.
 * **Commands Are Just Text:** Nothing runs, inspects, parses, or validates what arrives in either lane.
 The absence of a warning is not an assurance.
 You are the execution step, in your own terminal.
 * **Lifespan:** Pairing expires after 12 hours.
 Switching sharing off ends every paired session, and turning it back on means pairing again.